 Solution.
 Let n be the number of vertices.
-Under the rotation through 360/n degrees around P the given polygon goes into itself.
+Under a rotation through 360/n degrees around P the given polygon goes into itself.
 Therefore, the sum of vertices remains unchanged.
 But in the plane there is only one point that goes into itself under a rotation: it is the centre of the rotation.

 Exercise 32.
 A point M lies inside a convex polygon.
-Perpendiculars are drawn from M to all sides of the polygon and, on each of these half-lines, a point $A_i$ is taken whose distance from M equals the length of the corresponding side.
+Perpendiculars are drawn from M to all sides of the polygon, and on each of these half-lines, a point $A_i$ is taken whose distance from M equals the length of the corresponding side.
 Prove that the sum of all these points over M is zero.

 Problem 17.
-Construct a regular triangle, if the distances of its vertices from a given point D are a, b and c.
+Construct an equilateral triangle, if the distances of its vertices from a given point D are a, b and c.

 Figure 8.
-Constructing a regular triangle
+Constructing an equilateral triangle

 Solution.
-Everyone knows how to construct a triangle by the lengths of its sides.
+Everyone knows how to construct a triangle when given the lengths of its sides.
 Unfortunately, the three segments a, b, c in Figure 8 do not form a triangle.
-Let us rotate the plane by 60° around the point C. The point B goes into A and D goes into D'.
-A rotation preserves distances, therefore the lengths of the sides of the triangle $\triangle ADD'$ are a, b and c.
-We will construct this triangle first, then find the point C ( $\triangle CDD'$ is regular), then find the point B.
+Let us rotate the plane by $60^{\circ}$ around the point C. The point B goes into A and D goes into D'.
+A rotation preserves distances; therefore the lengths of the sides of the triangle $\triangle ADD'$ are a, b and c.
+We will construct this triangle first, then find the point C ( $\triangle CDD'$ is equilateral), and finally find the point B.

 Exercise 33.
-Construct a regular triangle whose vertices lie on three given parallel lines, one on each.
+Construct an equilateral triangle whose vertices lie on three given parallel lines, one on each.

 Problem 18.
-Inside a given triangle find the point the sum of whose distances from the vertices is minimal.
+Inside a given triangle, find the point the sum of whose distances from the vertices is minimal.